Community Garden Grants

 The next round of the Community Garden Grants Program is scheduled to launch in mid-2020.
-Further information will be made available closer to the date, however the Grant Guidelines from Round Five provided below for reference.
+Further information will be made available closer to the date; however, the Grant Guidelines from Round Five are provided below for reference.

 Round Four – Successful Projects

-Nine projects were successful in Round Four, receiving a total of $40,000 in funding, announced on 29 August 2018.
-The following projects received funding:
+Nine projects were successful in Round Four, receiving a total of $40,000 in funding.
+The successful projects, announced by Minister Rattenbury on 29 August 2018, were:

 - Wybelena Grove Owners Corporation received $5,419 to establish a new community garden within the townhouse complex.